 How do I clean my Invisalign trays?

 You can brush them gently with a toothbrush and toothpaste.
 You also can soak them in denture cleaner or a 50/50 hydrogen peroxide/water solution.
+It’s also important to make sure to thoroughly brush and floss your teeth when putting on your Invisalign trays after eating.

 Is there an age restriction with Invisalign?